Code of Business Conduct and Ethics

 Any violation shall be dealt with in accordance with the procedures provided in the Implementing Rules, the Corporation’s Human Resources Manual of Policies and Procedures, the Employee Handbook and other existing company policies and proper observance of the requirements of due process.
 This shall be without prejudice to the filing of any legal action against the party concerned under existing laws.

 The Company’s Related Party Transactions (RPT) policy was revised, approved and was in effect in December 2014.
-It was further improved and strengthen on June 24, 2016.
+It was further improved and strengthened on March 5, 2018.

 It is the policy of Ayala Corporation that related party transactions between the Corporation and related parties shall be subject to review and approval to ensure that they are at arm’s length, the terms are fair, and they will inure to the best interest of the Corporation and its shareholders.